daarnolducsd/ep5book/docs/04-week4.md

   - This software is combined with instruction time from a teaching assistant

 Although we did not focus on this second component, every Mindspark center includes instructional time with a teaching assistant.
-So maybe we don't actually need the "technology" component.
+So maybe we don't need the "technology" component.
 Maybe we just need more instruction time?

-Well, Berry and Mukherjee (2016)[@berry2016pricing] studies the impact of private tutoring in Delhi.
+Well, Berry and Mukherjee (2016)[@berry2016pricing] study the impact of private tutoring in Delhi.
 This is a very similar intervention, but without the software to teach-at-the-right level.
-Instead teaching was focused on the current grade level of the student (not the assessed level).
+Instead, teaching was focused on the current grade level of the student (not the assessed level).
 Berry and Mukherjee (2016) find no impact of this intervention.
 This suggests that the individual targeting aspect of the software was essential for the results.

 The key difficulty that Mindspark software attempts to overcome is the huge heterogeneity in understanding in a classroom.
 As an instructor, teaching effectively when learning levels vary widely is difficult.
 Once Mindspark is programmed, it can do this automatically.
-We can actually look in the data and see how Mindspark updates material over time for different students.
+We can look at the data and see how Mindspark updates material over time for different students.

 <div class="figure" style="text-align: center">
 <img src="images/04_fig.png" alt="Dynamic Updating of Mindspark" width="80%" />
 <p class="caption">(\#fig:dynamic)Dynamic Updating of Mindspark</p>
 </div>

-Panel A of Figure \@ref(fig:dynamic) plots the grade level that of questions that are proposed by Mindspark over time, for different grade levels.
-As you can see, individuals (on average) are starting well-below grade level.
+Panel A of Figure \@ref(fig:dynamic) plots the grade level of questions that are proposed by Mindspark over time, for different grade levels.
+As you can see, individuals (on average) are starting well below grade level.
 For example, the solid black line is grade 9, and the questions being posed to these students are between grades 4 and 5.
 But over time, the assessed level increases.
-About 5 months later, the difficulty of the questions have increased by almost an entire year.
+About 5 months later, the difficulty of the questions has increased by almost an entire year.
 This figure is plotting how individuals are learning over time.

 Panel B, instead, plots the grade level of questions that are proposed by Mindspark over time for different levels of baseline achievement.
-The key takeaway from this graph is that regardless of baseline achievement, Mindspark is succesful in improving updating over time.
-The rates of learning are actually quite similar for different levels of baseline achievement.
+The key takeaway from this graph is that regardless of baseline achievement, Mindspark is successful in improving updating over time.
+The rates of learning are quite similar for different levels of baseline achievement.

-So now we are relatively certain Mindspark is succesful in increasing learning, but does that imply we should invest in it as a resource for students?
+So now we are relatively certain Mindspark is successful in increasing learning, but does that imply we should invest in it as a resource for students?
 Whenever there is a proposed policy, there is bound to be a cost-benefit analysis.
 Policymakers generally have a number of different potential policies they may pursue, so you want to invest in the right policy.
 In order to do this, you need both the cost and benefits of the proposed policy.
 Running an experiment is a great way to estimate the benefits of a proposed intervention.
 Now that we know the benefits of Mindspark from our experiment, it is time to turn to the costs.

 To do so, let's compare the cost of Mindspark to traditional government-run schools.
 Government-run schools spend about 240 minutes per week on Math and Hindi.
 The cost per pupil is around INR 1500 (US \$22).
 Mindspark spends about 180 minutes per week on Math and Hindi.
 Cost per pupil is around INR 1000 (US \$15).
-Using the estimates from the paper, Mindspark led to more learning in less time than government-run schools, as well as utilizing less financial resources.
+Using the estimates from the paper, Mindspark led to more learning in less time than government-run schools, as well as utilizing fewer financial resources.

-To conclude, using technology to teach-at-the-right-level seems like a promising intervention in places in which there is tremendous heterogeneity in baselines levels of understanding.
+To conclude, using technology to teach-at-the-right-level seems like a promising intervention in places in which there is tremendous heterogeneity in baseline levels of understanding.
 But, there is potential for even better educational design!
 Maybe the best intervention would blend Mindspark with standard teaching.
 Giving teachers more information about the level of their students could aid instruction in the classroom.
 This automated aspect of the software could free up teacher time for other activities that also improve student performance.

+## <u>Command Descriptions</u> {-}

+::: {.rmdnote}

+**<u>Commands Related to Regression</u>**

+- ``reg yvar xvar`` - estimates a linear regression with ``yvar`` being the dependent variable and `xvar` being the independent variable

+- ``twoway lfit yvar xvar`` - plots the linear regression line from a linea regression with ``yvar`` being the dependent variable and `xvar` being the independent variable

+- ``predict newvar`` - adds a new variable named ``newvar`` to the dataset that contains for each observation, the predicted value $\hat{Y}_i = \hat{\beta}_0 + \hat{\beta} \cdot X_i$ for that observation based on the most recent linear regression estimated.
+This command must come after estimating a linear regression.

+- ``reg yvar xvar if variable == 1`` - estimates a linear regression restricted only to observations for which the value of ``variable`` is equal to 1.
+This conditional statement can take on many forms.
+For example, if ``age`` is a variable in the dataset, then ``reg yvar xvar if age>=40`` will estimate a regression restricted only to observations for which the individual is older than or equal to 40 years of age.

+**<u>Formatting Tables (Not Tested on) </u>**

+- ``outreg2 using table.doc, word replace sum(log) eqkeep(N mean) keep(varlist)`` -  creates a summary statistics table that displays the mean of each variable in ``varlist``, as well as the number of observations

+- ``est store regression`` - stores the estimates of a regression in a macro named ``regression``.
+You can change the word ``regression`` in the code to any label you like.
+For example, if you are storing estimates for multiple regression, you might want to type ``est store reg1`` for the first regression and ``est store reg2`` for the second.

+- ``outreg2 [reg1 reg2] using reg_table.doc, word replace`` - creates a regression table with ``reg1`` in the first column and ``reg2`` in the second. ``reg1`` and ``reg2`` are the results of two separate ``est store`` commands

 ## <u>Animated Concepts</u> {-}